SleepnClub/Sleepn-Contracts/README.md

     cfaV1.deleteFlow(address(this), _receiver, superToken);
     ```
-- Uniswap : Used for the liquidity pool of $SLEEP/USDC
+- Uniswap : Used for the liquidity pool of $SLEEP/USDC in SleepToken contrat
     ```solidity
     function createNewPool(
         address _tokenB,